These 8 Urban Legends In Mississippi Will Keep You Awake At Night

 6. Stuckey’s Bridge

 Located just outside of Meridian, Stuckey’s Bridge spans the Chunky River.
 Legend has it that a man by the name of Stuckey ran a local inn and just so happened to be in the habit of robbing and murdering his guests.
 After killing several customers, Stuckey was finally caught and hanged from this bridge.
 After some time, his body was cut down and fell into the water below.
 Visitors to the area have reported seeing the ghost of Stuckey roaming the riverbank with a lantern in hand while others have reported seeing his ghost hanging from the bridge followed by a splashing sound.
 They say this is one of the

 7. Blues Legend Robert Johnson’s Deal with the Devil

 Born in Hazelhurst, blues musician Robert Johnson made quite the name for himself, but some say it was at a deep price, a very deep price.
-It is a popular urban legend that Johnson sold his soul to the devil in exchange for his musical talent.
+It is a popular urban legend that Johnson sold his soul to the devil in Clarksdale in exchange for his musical talent.
 Perhaps it is the fact that several of Johnson’s songs mention the devil or some form of the supernatural that led many to believe this urban legend.
+By the way, the

 8. Crybaby Bridge

-Had any personal experience with one of these urban legends, or know of any not on the list?
-Feel free to add your comments/pictures below.
+Talk about yikes.
+Have you had any personal experience with one or more of these urban legends, or know of any additional Mississippi folklore not on this list?
+Feel free to add your stories and photos to the comments!